zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_build_instruction.rst

-Both ``Debug`` and ``Relwithdebinfo`` will include debug symbols in the output files. ``Relwithdebinfo``, ``Release`` and ``Minsizerel`` have optimization turned on and hence will produce smaller, faster code. ``Relwithdebinfo`` will produce the smallest code, and hence is often a good idea on RAM or flash constrained systems.
+Both ``Debug`` and ``Relwithdebinfo`` will include debug symbols in the output files. ``Relwithdebinfo``, ``Release`` and ``Minsizerel`` have optimization turned on and hence will produce smaller, faster code. ``Minsizerel`` will produce the smallest code, and hence is often a good idea on RAM or flash constrained systems.